polarvis/polarvis.github.io/_pages/dashboard.md

 toc: True
 ---

-A key contribution of the PolarVis research project is the development and design of two dashboards to make our research findings available for the public.
-The two dashboards are currently under development but will be available here soon!
+A key contribution of the PolarVis research project is the development and design of two dashboards to make our research findings available to the public.
+The two dashboards are currently under development and will be available here soon!
 Meanwhile we are happy to share a preview on their themes and functions with you:

 <br />